Effect of public proceedings

 Firstly, as a matter of law, there is no limit to the number of claimants who can bring an action and an enormous amount of claimants could simply be added to one action.
 This will be permitted if there is sufficient connection between the claims of the different claimants.
 The criteria for determining whether there is ‘sufficient connection between the claims’ are, inter alia, the point in time at which the claim arose and whether the claims concern the same subject manner.
 Furthermore, courts take the question of efficiency into account when determining whether the claimants can jointly take action.

 Secondly, collective actions are possible (Article 3:305a DCC).
 The collective action can be used, for example, to obtain a declaratory judgment against the third party responsible for the damages.
-After the introduction of the collective damages action (see question 52), also actual damages can be claimed.
+Since the introduction of the collective damages action on 1 January 2020, actual damages can also be claimed.

 Furthermore, claim vehicles often ask injured parties to assign their claims to them after which the claim vehicle will start proceedings (the Dutch Assignment Model).
 The (deferred) purchase price will be set at a percentage of the damages that will be received under a judgment or settlement.

-Collective actions can be brought by an interest group in the form of a foundation or an association, whose statutory goal it is to represent (groups of) injured parties having similar interests in order to obtain a declaratory judgment against a third party (Article 3:305a (1) DCC).
+Collective (damages) actions can be brought by an interest group in the form of a foundation or an association, whose statutory goal it is to represent (groups of) injured parties having similar interests and whose interests are sufficiently safeguarded (Article 3:305a (1) DCC).

 Consumer associations or professional associations can therefore bring claims, provided that they have legal personality and provided that they are established for the purpose of protecting the interests of a certain group of persons – whether this is before or after the dispute has arisen – whose interests are of a similar nature.